Serrowxd/Crypto_Graph/README.md

 This is a demonstration of JavaScript mastery in a full-stack environment, as well as real-time data consumption and manipulation.

+**In order to log-in you'll need to use the provided dummy logins under "Dummy Logins" below**

 [Deployment](https://happy-archimedes-9b9973.netlify.com) -- Please view it at 1920x1080, it's not made for anything lower at the moment.

 The deployment is currently in development state, so it will take you directly to the dashboard.
 To see the login features and landing page, you'll have to logout.
 I'll keep this updated for any future changes to this portion of the functionality.